karajelley/sugar-swoop/README.md

 The player has the ability to move up, down, left and right.
 The player will also have the ability to shoot peppermint bullets at the candy bandits to make the dissapear.

+#### Interactable

+The game will have two types of interactables enemies and power-ups.

-#### Enemy
+##### Enemy

 The game will have three different types of enemies.
--Cotten Candy Clouds: Slows the player down
--Candy Lightning Bolts: Slows the player down significantly -Candy Bandits: Cause the player to lose a life
+-Cotten Candy Clouds: Slows the player down and removes points -Candy Lightning Bolts: Slows the player down significantly and removes points -Candy Bandits: Cause the player to lose a life

-#### PowerUps
+##### PowerUps
 The game will have three different types of powerups.
--Candy Coins (fanned wrapper candies): Gives the player 5 points -Lollipop Tokens: Gives the player 10 points and speeds them up -Candy Hearts: Gives players an extra life
+-Candy Coins: Gives the player 10 points
+-Lollipop Tokens: Gives the player 5 points
+-Candy Hearts: Gives players an extra life

 ### Game